-• A student who has achieved a grade of less than a "C-" in any course will not be allowed to continue in the 5 year BS/MS Program.
+A student who has achieved a grade of less than a "C-" in any course will not be allowed to continue in the 5 year BS/MS Program.

-Students are considered to be in good academic standing with a G.P.A. > 2.85.
+^{}Students are considered to be in good academic standing with a G.P.A > 2.85.

 Students must also complete a minimum of 500 hours of "Clinical Experience Hours" before the end of the spring semester of their junior year.
-Seventy-five percent (375) of those hours must be completed by the fall semester of the junior year (year 3).
-Of these

-500 hours, a minimum of 300 must be direct patient care while the remainder can be indirect.
+Seventy-five percent (375) of those hours must be completed on or before December 1st of the fall semester of the studetns' Junior year.).
+Of these 500 hours, a minimum of 300 must be direct patient care while the remainder can be indirect.
 These hours must also include physician assistant shadowing experiences.
 Students will receive more information regarding the "Clinical Experience Hours" during their initial meeting with their academic advisors.

-All five-year B.S./M.S. pre-professional phase students are guaranteed a seat in the professional phase of the program as long as they meet the Progression Criteria, complete the clinical experience hours, and undergo an interview.
+All five-year B.S./M.S. pre-professional phase students are guaranteed a seat in the professional phase of the program as long as they meet the Progression Criteria, complete the clinical experience hours, and undergo an interview which includes a writing sample.
 These interviews will be conducted in late January/early February of their junior year (year 3).
-Students will also complete an application to progress to the professional phase, a letter of intent, a clinical experience summary, and a writing sample.
+Students will also complete an application to progress to the professional phase, a personal statement, and submit 2 letters of reference.